drug-design/course/docs/chapters/3d-qsar.md

 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

-Unlike classical QSAR equations that can be clearly written, 3D-QSAR equations never appear explicitly.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/many-terms-3d-qsar-equation-e238ad0f'><i class='fa fa-play' aria-hidden='true'></i></button>Unlike classical QSAR equations that can be clearly written, 3D-QSAR equations never appear explicitly.
 This equation contains thousands of terms, each of which is associated to a particular (xi,yi,zi), which is impossible to represent in a linear expression.
 The CoMFA equation can be fully assessed and exploited however its linear form remains in the computer.
 The number of terms collected in the data space may be 25.000-55.000, depending on the number of molecules, the lattice dimension and spacing.
 PLS analyses can reduce them by a factor in the range of 4 to 40.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.